 Note: Requests for the statfile are always rejected.

-See the Dispatcher Security Checklist for further considerations when restricting access using Dispatcher.
+See the Dispatcher Security Checklist for further considerations when restricting access using the AEM Dispatcher.
 Also, read the AEM Security Checklist for additional security details regarding your AEM installation.

-section consists of a series of rules that either deny or allow access to content according to patterns in the request-line part of the HTTP request.
-Use an allowlist strategy for your /filter
+The /filter section consists of a series of rules that either deny or allow access to content according to patterns in the request-line part of the HTTP request.
+Use an allowlist strategy for your /filter section:

 Purge the cache whenever there is any change in the filter rules.

-indicates whether to allow or deny access for the requests that match the pattern.
-The value can be either allow
+• Type: The /type indicates whether to allow or deny access for the requests that match the pattern.
+The value can be either allow or deny.

-and a pattern for filtering requests according to these specific parts of the request-line part of the HTTP request.
+• Element of the Request Line: Include /method, /url, /query, or /protocol.
+And, include a pattern for filtering requests.
+Filter them according to specific parts of the request-line part in the HTTP request.
 Filtering on elements of the request line (rather than on the entire request line) is the preferred filter method.

 For more information about what part of the request line each of these elements references, see the Sling URL Decomposition wiki page.